Aug 20, 2025

 Everyone can agree that teachers could use a well-deserved day off.
 At a school fundraiser, students can bid to help one of their teachers get the day off!
 This school fundraiser idea works particularly well if you’re hosting a raffle.
 Aim to raise a certain amount of money first — when you reach the amount, pull a teacher’s name out of a hat to see who wins the day off.

-Many schools that require uniforms offer periodic dress-down days where students can keep it casual in jeans or sweatpants.
+Many schools that require uniforms offer periodic dress-down days where students can wear casual attire in jeans or sweatpants.
 These days are student favorites, so bidding for extra dress-down days is a fun way to bargain for casual dress.
 Students can also win a dress-down day via a sign-up party.
 The first 15 students to sign up and buy a ticket get an extra dress-down day.

 Sports lovers always rejoice when all-access sports passes are offered at auctions!
 Bidding on a sports pass gives spectators an all-access pass to all school sporting events for the entire year.
 Winners can receive a season pass to football, basketball, soccer, or another sporting event of their choice!

-If you think this would be popular with your school families, step it up a notch and offer VIP seating for pass holders too!
-Pass holders would probably enjoy having the best seats in the house at the school stadium or a spot in the announcer box for protection from the weather.
+If this is popular with your school families, step it up a notch and offer VIP seating for pass holders, too!
+Pass holders would enjoy having the best seats in the house at the school stadium or a spot in the announcer’s box, protected from the weather.
 Sports passes are also great items to duplicate or auction multiple times.